Mrs Mactivity

 Mixed Age Year 3 and Year 4 Geography Scheme of Work

-Our mixed age Year 3 and Year 4 geography scheme provides full coverage of the KS2 National Curriculum through a structured two-year rolling programme.
-Lessons build pupils’ mapping skills, locational knowledge, and understanding of physical and human geography, while ensuring progression across both year groups without repetition.
+Our mixed age Year 3 and Year 4 geography scheme supports Lower KS2 classes with a carefully structured two-year cycle that provides full coverage of the KS2 National Curriculum.
+The scheme develops pupils’ understanding of physical and human geography, strengthens map and atlas skills, and builds geographical knowledge progressively across both year groups.

 Cycle A units